Jailed Mubarak's health casts shadow ahead of Egypt vote

 Leftist Hamdeen Sabahy and former Brotherhood member Abdel Moneim Abol Fotouh, who came third and fourth in the first round, together secured about 40 percent of votes cast.
 Shafik and Mursi each won less than a quarter of the ballots.

-Sabahy and Abol Fotouh have criticized both run-off candidates, although Abol Fotouh grudgingly said voters should back Mursi.
-The April 6 movement which galvanized the anti-Mubarak revolt also reluctantly threw its weight behind Mursi.
+Sabahy and Abol Fotouh have criticised both run-off candidates, although Abol Fotouh grudgingly said voters should back Mursi.
+The April 6 movement which galvanised the anti-Mubarak revolt also reluctantly threw its weight behind Mursi.

 Both Mursi and Shafik have sought to present themselves as the best guardians of the "revolution" that brought down Mubarak.
 Yet in Tahrir, where the revolt kicked off, many fail to find either convincing.